-With a strong body of work now behind them, including a range of Transport for London projects, The Unknown Creative became a sought after agency across Europe for public service design.
+With a strong body of work now behind us, including a range of Transport for London projects, The Unknown Creative is now a sought after agency across Europe for public service design.

-Industry contacts at TfL, and other progressive organisations the team had worked for – including Cross River Partnership – put them in contact with clients in France, Belgium, Germany and beyond.
+Industry contacts at TfL, and other progressive organisations the team had worked for – including Cross River Partnership – put us in contact with clients in France, Belgium, Germany and beyond.

-The agency’s reputation now included a portfolio of design promoting a greener, more sustainable future, for both Smart City and Smart Transport organisations.
+Our portfolio of design now includes projects promoting a greener, more sustainable future, for both Smart City and Smart Transport organisations.

 Design for a Cleaner, Greener Future